Horny Goat Weed may offer Viagra alternative: study

 The herb has long held a reputation as a natural aphrodisiac.
 The lab experiments, which did not look at whether the plant actually increases desire, could lead to new drugs to help men get erections, said Mario Dell'Agli, a researcher at the University of Milan, who led the study.

 "This could be the natural Viagra," he said in a telephone interview.
-"The novelty is that we have synthesised a new molecule that one day may be able to replace Viagra."
+"The novelty is that we have synthesized a new molecule that one day may be able to replace Viagra."

-Erectile dysfunction is a common condition worldwide, and drugs like Pfizer Inc's (PFE.N) Viagra, Eli Lilly and Co's (LLY.N) Cialis or tadalafil, and Bayer AG's BAYG.DE Levitra or vardenafil, work by increasing blood flow to the genitals.
+Erectile dysfunction is a common condition worldwide, and drugs like Pfizer Inc's Viagra, Eli Lilly and Co's Cialis or tadalafil, and Bayer AG's Levitra or vardenafil, work by increasing blood flow to the genitals.

 But the medicines, which inhibit an enzyme called phosphodiesterase type 5 that restricts blood flow around the body, including to the penis, can have side effects ranging from headaches, upset stomach and visual problems including blindness.